Enjoy these amazingly healthy, simple ‘no-bake’ sugar plums.

 Many years ago, while teaching second grade, my class had a Nutcracker themed holiday party.
 Our room parent made sugar plum fairy treats.
 They were at hit, devoured by children and adults.
 I have used this recipe ever since.
 These morsels are delightfully packed with flavor and perfect for lunch boxes or after school car pools (on the go) treats.
 Change out ingredients, with any dried fruit that you have on hand.
 This recipe is forgiving and flexible.

 At Huckleberry Hill we are thrilled with ‘all things Nutcracker’!
-Mary Anne, a reader from Hawaii, contacted me happy to hear that my children’s book The Wild Buck will be featured in a Sugar Plum Fairy Party.
+Mary Anne, a reader from Hawaii, contacted me a few Christmas seasons back, happy to hear that my children’s book The Wild Buck will be featured in a Sugar Plum Fairy Party.
 Mary Anne collects sugar plum Christmas ornaments.
 She shares images from her collection with us.
 (Thank you Mary Anne!)

 Wishing you all wonderful sugar plum dreams.
 Huckleberry Hugs, XOXO Maxine (A.K.A.
 “Molly”)